 EPM tools compare and measure in an aggregated way with the business drivers being engrained in the product.

 “The reconciliation and aggregation of data is also done in the EPM tool and is less expensive in terms of customisation work than trying to achieve the same output from a BI tool,” Bruce says.
 “EPM done right enables collaboration and involves everyone — from the people who set strategy to those who execute strategy and everyone in between.
-EPM helps ensure behaviors and actions are aligned with strategic objectives and people are held accountable to take action and make decisions that impact performance.”
+EPM helps ensure behaviours and actions are aligned with strategic objectives and people are held accountable to take action and make decisions that impact performance.”

 According to Bruce, EPM starts with the strategy of the business and the bigger picture of “what are you trying to achieve?”